carlos-menezes/website/posts/dll-hijacking.md

 tags: ["windows", "systems"]
 ---

-Hijacking execution flow by replacing exported methods of a DLL an executable loads on it's startup procedure.
+Hijacking the execution flow of a binary by reexporting methods of a DLL it loads on it's startup procedure.

 # Contents